Tampa Bay West Coast Swing Association Bylaws

 Nominations and Elections

 The Board may convene a Nominating Committee.
 This committee will solicit nominations from the membership.
-Paid members who wish to submit his/her name for nomination can do so by submitting notification to the Committee or board member.
+Paid members who wish to submit his/her name for nomination can do so by submitting notification to the Committee or board member no later than March 1.

 The final slate will be communicated to TBWCSA membership 1 week in advance of the Election.
 The vote for each board member will be determined by written ballot or in-person voting.
-Elections will be held every 12 months beginning from the time the initial Club elections occur.
+Elections will be held every 12 months beginning from the time the initial Club elections occur (March 10).
 Determination of the four Officers will be decided by the newly elected Board of Directors.

 The Board will meet on a monthly basis or as determined by the President.
 Meetings may be held in person or by video conferencing.